efugier/smartcat/README.md

 #### TODO

 - [ ] make it available on homebrew
+- [ ] refactor the prompt parameters into a struct

 #### Ideas:

-- interactive mode to have conversations and make the model iterate on the last answer
+- interactive mode to have conversations and make the model iterate on the last answer (e.g. a flag `--start-conversation` to start and `--end-conversation` to end the current one, by default no conversation)
 - fetch more context from the codebase